-- -Camera Latency.
-An event to be imaged and delivered by the camera driver. - -Processing Latency.
-Receiving the image data from the camera system to process, create the visual hull, render a requested view, and encode this in MPEG4. - -Network Latency.
-Processing by UDP protocol stack, and network transmission. - -Display Latency.
-Dataset reassembly, MPEG decoding, image composition, and return from providing the data to the display drivers.
+- Camera latency: an event to be imaged and delivered by the camera driver. - Processing Latency: receiving the image data from the camera system to process, create the visual hull, render a requested view, and encode this in MPEG4. - Network Latency: processing by UDP protocol stack, and network transmission. - Display Latency: dataset reassembly, MPEG decoding, image composition, and return from providing the data to the display drivers.

 Measuring camera system latency requires either fancy synchronization gear or an externally observing capture device.
-Choosing the latter, we used a field-interlaced digital video camera to image both an event and the after-processing display of that event simultaneously.
-If an event is instantaneous, it is visible at the origination and the display.
-If it is not instantaneous, then we count the number of frames before it is visible in the output display.
-We tried several events but needed one that would be fairly atomic-coming "on" in one frame.
+Choosing the latter, we used a field-interlaced digital video camera to simultaneously image both an event and the after-processing display of that event.
+If an event is instantaneous it is visible at the origination and the display.
+If it is not instantaneous then we count the number of frames before it is visible in the output display.
+We tried several events but needed one that would be fairy atomic-coming "on" in one frame.
 An incandescent light proved to be inappropriate since it took several frames to reach full illumination.
 Our event was the illumination from a laser pointer, directed at a Coliseum camera.
 The laser and the camera's display were simultaneously visible to the observing video camera (see Figure 11).
 Manual frame-by-frame analysis of the acquired video provided the numbers we sought (Figure 12).
-We captured several such events, and our tables in Figures 13 and 14 indicate average values.
+We captured several such events, and our tables below indicate average values.